 - Coaching these same individuals for transitioning their learners across the affective domain levels.

-The next important step that is being done simultaneously is to create a mindset instrument focused on the adult learner.
+Create a mindset instrument focused on the adult learner.
 The intention is to assist those who use the whole-person rubric for personalizing the learning experience based on the awareness that the instrument would provide.
 The plan is that the instrument provides a diagnostic result with an interpretation.

 The constructs developed to date are developed to engage the non-traditional adult learner for identifying areas important to start shifting from a fixed to a growth mindset.